Skip to content

 Overview

-A certificate authority (CA) serves as the cornerstone of everything on PKIaaS.io.
-Tasks like working with templates, issuing certificates, and managing ACME policies all operate within the scope of a CA. As such, the first step upon signing into PKIaaS.io is creating a CA. Users will be automatically redirected to a setup page and prompted to create a CA before accessing other features on the site.
+A certificate authority (CA) serves as the foundation upon which all functionality on PKIaaS.io is dependent.
+Tasks like working with templates, issuing certificates, and managing ACME policies all operate within the scope of a CA. As such, the first step after signing into PKIaaS.io is creating a CA. Users will be automatically redirected to a setup page and prompted to create a CA before accessing other features on the site.

 Users can choose between creating a managed CA or one backed by an HSM.
 With a managed CA, the private key is securely stored using AES-256 encryption, offering a streamlined setup without additional configuration.
 Alternatively, the HSM-backed option integrates with a PKIaaS.io IoT-HSM, enabling key management via a YubiKey 5.
 In this setup, all signing operations are routed to the IoT-HSM, where they are processed by the YubiKey.
 For detailed guidance on creating a CA with IoT-HSM, refer to the IoT-HSM documentation.